 e.
 Continue honing your coaching skills

 Learning is an ongoing process.
 Everything around us is constantly evolving and the field of coaching is no different.
 You can only up your game when you keep yourself updated all the time.
 Hence, it is very important to continue honing your coaching skills to remain relevant in the market.
-It is not just about how to become a coach, but also about how to become a successful one.
+It is not just about how to become a coach, but also about how to make a success of your coaching career.

 The long and short of it

-Coaching, no doubt, can be a lucrative career.
+A career in coaching, no doubt, can be lucrative.
 But money shouldn’t be the one and only reason that leads you to becoming a coach.
 It is the desire to guide others towards fulfilment that will help you emerge as a successful one.
 The American author, Timothy Gallwey, rightly put it as “coaching is unlocking a person’s potential to maximise their own performance.
 It is helping them to learn rather than teaching them”.

 1. Is it necessary to obtain certification in coaching?